nyasukun/poc-seeker/README.md

     ```

 - **searchsploit**
   - **Installation**: `searchsploit` is part of the Exploit Database repository.
 It can be installed on Debian-based systems by installing the `exploitdb` package or via a direct clone from its GitHub repository.
-For a direct installation, you can use:
+The script will also attempt to install it automatically if missing.
+For a manual installation, you can use:
     ```bash
     sudo git clone https://gitlab.com/exploit-database/exploitdb.git /opt/exploitdb
     sudo ln -sf /opt/exploitdb/searchsploit /usr/local/bin/searchsploit